Magdalena Andersson: Confirmation

 On 24 November 2021, Andersson was elected as the prime minister of Sweden by the Riksdag.
 At the time of her election, she would have assumed office formally on 26 November.
 Although she did not receive a majority of yes votes, a majority did not vote against her due to abstentions.
 Under Sweden's principles of negative parliamentarism, since a majority was not opposed to Andersson's nomination, this was sufficient to elect her prime minister.

 A few hours after Andersson's election, her budget was defeated in the Riksdag.
 The opposition budget passed instead.
 Since the opposition budget was drafted with the support of the right-wing populist party Sweden Democrats, the Green Party pulled out of the coalition rather than be bound to govern under it, leading Andersson to resign before taking office.
 This was based on the constitutional convention that a prime minister should resign if a party leaves the governing coalition.
 She notified Speaker Andreas Norlén that she would be interested in leading a single-party government.

 On 29 November, Andersson was elected prime minister again by a narrow margin of two votes.
 This was expected after all parties that supported her in the first vote (the Centre Party, the Green Party, and the Left Party) indicated their willingness to support her when the Riksdag took another vote.
 On 30 November, Andersson and her administration formally assumed office when they met in council with King Carl XVI Gustaf and he announced them.
-Andersson is Sweden's first female prime minister, and the country's first female head of government since Queen Ulrika Eleonora of Sweden abdicated in 1720.
+Andersson thus became Sweden's first female prime minister, and the country's first female head of government since Queen Ulrika Eleonora of Sweden abdicated in 1720.
 In her maiden speech as party leader, Andersson said that migrants to Sweden must learn Swedish, work, and graduate high school if they wish to receive welfare.
 She added that migrant men must let their female relatives work.
 In 2017, as Finance Minister, she said that she regretted the government's decision to grant asylum to 160,000 people during the European migrant crisis in 2015, as she believed that there was not enough housing and employment to integrate them.